tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Sending an encrypted ClientHello {#send-ech}

-In order to send an encrypted ClientHello, the client first determines if it supports the server's chosen KEM, as identified by `ECHConfig.kem_id`.
-If one is supported, the client MUST select an appropriate `HpkeCipherSuite` from the list of suites offered by the server.
-If the client does not support the corresponding KEM or is unable to select a suitable `HpkeCipherSuite`, it SHOULD ignore that `ECHConfig` value and MAY attempt to use another value provided by the server.
-The client MUST NOT send ECH using HPKE algorithms not advertised by the server.

-Given a compatible `ECHConfig` with fields `public_key` and `kem_id`, carrying the `HpkePublicKey` and KEM identifier corresponding to the server, clients compute an HPKE encryption context as follows:
+To offer ECH, the client first chooses a suitable ECH configuration.
+To determine if a given `ECHConfig` is suitable, it checks that it supports the KEM algorithm identified by `ECHConfig.kem_id` and at least one KDF/AEAD algorithm identified by `ECHConfig.cipher_suites`.
+Once a suitable configuration is found, the client selects the cipher suite it will use for encryption.
+It MUST NOT choose a cipher suite not advertised by the configuration.

+Next, the client constructs the ClientHelloOuter message just as it does a standard ClientHello, with the exception of the following rules:

+1. It MUST offer to negotiate TLS 1.3 or above.
+1. It MUST include an "encrypted_client_hello" extension with a payload constructed as described below.
+1. The value of `ECHConfig.public_name` MUST be placed in the "server_name" extension.
+1. It MUST NOT include the "pre_shared_key" extension. [[OPEN ISSUE: The text needs to be updated to reflect this rule.]]

+The client then constructs the ClientHelloInner message just as it does a standard ClientHello, with the exception of the following rules:

+1. It MUST NOT offer to negotiate TLS 1.2 or below.
+1. It MUST NOT offer to resume any non-ECH PSK or any session for TLS 1.2 and below.
+1. It MAY offer any other extension in the ClientHelloOuter except those that have been incorporated into the ClientHelloInner as described in
+   {{outer-extensions}}.
+1. It MAY copy any other field from the ClientHelloOuter except ClientHelloOuter.random.
+Instead, It MUST generate a fresh ClientHelloInner.random using a secure random number generator.
+(See
+   {{flow-client-reaction}}.)
+1. It SHOULD contain TLS padding {{!RFC7685}} as described in {{padding}}.

+The client might duplicate non-sensitive extensions in both messages.
+However, implementations need to take care to ensure that sensitive extensions are not offered in the ClientHelloOuter. [[OPEN ISSUE: We should provide guidance on what extensions are sensitive and suggest suitable substitutes.]]

+To encrypt ClientHelloInner, the client first needs to generate the HPKE encryption context.
+It computes the encapsulated key, context, and HRR key (see
+{{hrr}}) as:

 ~~~
     pkR = Deserialize(ECHConfig.public_key)
     enc, context = SetupBaseS(pkR, "tls13-ech")
-    ech_nonce_value = context.Export("tls13-ech-nonce", 16)
     ech_hrr_key = context.Export("tls13-ech-hrr-key", 16)
 ~~~

-Note that the HPKE functions Deserialize and SetupBaseS are those which match `ECHConfig.kem_id` and the client's chosen preference from `ECHConfig.cipher_suites`.
+Note that the HPKE functions Deserialize and SetupBaseS are those which match `ECHConfig.kem_id` and the AEAD/KDF used with `context` are those which match client's chosen preference from `ECHConfig.cipher_suites`.
+The encrypted ClientHelloInner is computed as:

-The client then generates a ClientHelloInner value.
-In addition to the normal values, ClientHelloInner MUST also contain:

- - an "encrypted_client_hello" extension, as described in
-   {{encrypted-client-hello}};
- - an "ech_nonce" extension, containing `ech_nonce_value` derived above; and
- - TLS padding {{!RFC7685}} (see {{padding}}).

-When offering an encrypted ClientHello, the client MUST NOT offer to resume any non-ECH PSKs.
-It additionally MUST NOT offer to resume any sessions for TLS 1.2 or below.

-The encrypted ClientHello value is then computed as:

 ~~~~
     encrypted_ch = context.Seal("", ClientHelloInner)
 ~~~~

-Finally, the client MUST generate a ClientHelloOuter message containing the "encrypted_client_hello" extension with the values as indicated above.
-In particular,
+The payload of the "encrypted_client_hello" extension in the ClientHelloOuter is a `ClientECH` with the following values:

-- cipher_suite contains the client's chosen HpkeCipherSuite;
+- `cipher_suite`, the client's chosen cipher suite;
-- config_id contains the identifier of the corresponding ECHConfig structure;
+- `config_id`, the identifier of the chosen ECHConfig structure;
-- enc contains the encapsulated key as output by SetupBaseS; and
+- `enc`, as computed above; and
-- encrypted_ch contains the AEAD-encrypted ClientHelloInner.

-The client MUST place the value of `ECHConfig.public_name` in the ClientHelloOuter "server_name" extension.
-See {{outer-clienthello}} for additional discussion of ClientHelloOuter values.
+- `encrypted_ch`, as computed above.

 ## Recommended Padding Scheme {#padding}